DylanCorr2020/azure-network-protocols-NSG/README.md

 ### Step 7: Observing DHCP

+- DHCP (Dynamic Host Configuration Protocol): Automatically assigns IP addresses and other network configuration to devices on a network.
+Ports 67 (server) and 68 (client).

 - From the Windows VM, we will release its current IP address and request a new one from the DHCP server.
 We will then observe this DHCP traffic in Wireshark.

 - Open Command Prompt on the Windows VM and run the following commands: